ivanid22/nkw-frontend/README.md

 A React/Redux application that lets users create and share classified ads for sales.
 Users can also set postings as favorites, so they can find them later easily.
 This is the front-end portion of the application.
 In order for it to work, it needs to be connected to a backend.

+## Backend repository
+You can find the repository for the backend server software for this application [HERE](https://github.com/ivanid22/nkw-backend)

 ![index](./capture-1.PNG)

 ![detail](./capture-2.PNG)